April 17, 2018

 jdk previously used.
 For example, the new names of JRE and JDK packages are

 On Linux platform, the names of installation directories of Java products have also been changed.
 The installation directories of products from the 8u171 release are as follows:

 The following are some of the notable bug fixes included in this release:

-Server side HTTP-tunneled RMI connections have been disabled by default in this release.
-This behavior can be reverted by setting the runtime property
+This release disables server side HTTP-tunneled RMI connections by default.
+The previous behavior can be re-enabled after due consideration of any impact by setting the runtime property

 false.
-Note, this should not be confused with the
+Note that this should not be confused with the

 sun.rmi.server.disableHttp property, which disables HTTP-tunneling on the client side and is false by default.